IntersectMBO/cardano-node/README.rst

    Usage: cardano-cli (Era based commands | Byron specific commands | Miscellaneous commands)

 > NOTE: the exact invocation command depends on the environment.
-If you have only built ``cardano-cli``, without installing it, then you have to prepend ``cabal run -- `` before ``cardano-cli``.
+If you've built `cardano-cli` but did not install it, you should instead use `cabal run -- cardano-cli`.
 We henceforth assume that the necessary environment-specific adjustment has been made, so we only mention ``cardano-cli``.

 The subcommands are subdivided in groups, and their full list can be seen in the output of ``cardano-cli --help``.